FREE TOOL

 Custom multi-agent framework Engineer-built orchestration with agent roles, tool use, memory, and observability.

-Deterministic workflow plus LLM calls Stronger internal-build option with explicit logic and model calls where needed.
+Deterministic workflow plus LLM calls Stronger internal-build option with explicit logic, targeted model calls, and production operating controls.

 Citations